Harrison Bader Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.
+- The Orioles pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 13th-ranked team ERA among all MLB pitching staffs (4.06).
+- The Orioles have the 14th-ranked team ERA among all MLB pitching staffs (4.10).

-- Orioles pitchers combine to allow 58 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The Orioles rank 20th in baseball in home runs given up (61 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.